magomimmo/modern-cljs/README.md

 ## [Tutorial 14 - It's better to be safe than sorry (Part 1)][22]

-In this tutorial we are going to prepare the playground for affording the unit testing topic.
+In this tutorial we are going to prepare the stage for affording the unit testing topic.
 We'll also introduce the `Enlive` template sytem to implement a server-side only version of the Shopping Calculator aimed at adhering to the progressive enanchement implementation strategy.
-We'll even see how to exercize code refactoring to satisfy the DRY principle and to solve a cyclic namespaces dependency.
+We'll even see how to exercize code refactoring to satisfy the DRY principle and to solve a cyclic namespaces dependency problem.

 ## Next Tutorial